nathancfox/single-cell-database/docs/scdb_spec_working.md

 Each folder contains the expression matrices and internal metadata for a single entry.
 The folders are named the UUID associated with the entry, found in the external metadata.
-So the output of an `ls *` shell command when SCDB contains one entry could look like this:
+So the output of an `ls *` shell command when the SCDB contains one entry could look like this:

 ```
 $ pwd